yiqun-liu/Algo-Lab-ETHz/week1/README.md

 ## Even Pairs

-The tutorial problem, detailed discussion provided in the slides
+The **tutorial problem**, detailed discussion provided in the slides

 - To iteratively sum elements in a **consecutive** interval, **partial sum** is an important technique to speed up.